zelofi/zelofisYouTubeDownloader/README.md

 - New features
 > - Be able to download Shorts videos without having to change anything ❌
 > - Theme selector ❌
+> - Be able to odwnload MP3s aswell ❌